PQCLab/mQTB/Docs/qtb_proto.md

 Output array `proto` describes the measurement protocol:
 * `proto.mtype` - measurements type
 * `proto.elems` - cell array of protocol elements
+* `proto.info` - additional protocol information (if specified for the chosen protocol type)

 Let `Mj = proto.elems{j}` be the _j_-th protocol element.
 For POVM measurements `proto.mtype = 'povm'` and matrix `Mj(:,:,k)` corresponds to _k_-th POVM operator.
 For observable measurements `proto.mtype = 'observable'` and `Mj` is the observable matrix.
 For operator measurements `proto.mtype = 'operator'` and `Mj` is the measurement operator matrix.